UedaTakeyuki/EncLst/README.md

 - Prohibition of dangling commas
 - String escaping

-Even experienced software engineers write a JSON by hand carefully, its impossible to continue writing without any errors.
+Even experienced software engineers (like me :-) write a JSON by hand carefully, its impossible to continue writing without any errors.
 Furthermore, asking **non-engineering end users** to input **error-free JSON** is unreasonable.

+This is exactly the  my motivation of creating enclst.
+Json is impossible for a non-engineer end user.
+More succinct alternative must be necessary.

 # Enclst Notation